 June 3, 2001

 Moses’ was the child of a prostitute.
 His mother attempted to abort him through medicines/drugs.
 She obviously did not succeed.
 After he was born, for the first month, she would leave the child every night to continue to work.
 Finally, the neighborhood began reporting her to authorities because the baby would cry every night and was not supervised.
 Eventually, the mother was taken to court but retained the child.
 This continued for a year.
 Then, one day, they did not hear the baby, and suspected something.
 They called social welfare and the police.
 They found Moses nailed inside a box with only two holes for air.
 He had gone without food for days and was taken to the hospital suffering from malnutrition.
 Authorities searched for a long time, but they never found the mother.
-He is in Class 7 at Lady of Mercy School and will begin secondary boarding school next year.
 He likes to watch TV, and play soccer.
 He is a big help with the younger children.
-His plan is to be a tour guide.

 Violet’s parents died of HIV.
 She was living with her brothers in a mud house.
 The home where they were found was penniless because the parents had sold everything they owned to afford their HIV treatment.
 No one helped the children after their parents died.
 Violet was discovered by the chairperson of the Samaritan Village Board in Tanzania.
 Violet’s oldest brother had been taking care of his siblings, but told the chairperson that he would rather abandon his siblings because he could no longer stand to see them suffer.
 The children were taken to the school where the chairperson is the head teacher.
 When people heard their story they helped to get Violet into Samaritan Village.
 The brothers still live by themselves.
 They receive some support from the members of their old neighborhood.
 Violet graduated from the Maasai Girls School.
 She is very sweet, and not attention seeking, doing good deeds without looking for attention or recognition.
 She likes to watch movies, cook and clean.